 ✖ |

-Roaming also works differently on ParentShield to most networks, as when it comes to making calls, the plan only allows calling the UK and being called from the UK as standard.
-In other words, by default you can’t call overseas numbers with a ParentShield SIM (other than emergency services).
-However, the network has added a mechanism to allow for overseas calls if necessary, so contact ParentShield if that would be desirable.
+ParentShield offers free roaming across most of Europe, however roaming works differently on ParentShield to most networks, as when it comes to making calls, the plan only allows calling the UK and being called from the UK as standard.
+In other words, you can’t call overseas numbers with a ParentShield SIM (other than emergency services).

 Tethering isn’t supported on ParentShield.
 Almost every other network does support tethering, but arguably this isn’t something children would want or need to do.